Updated on 2025-01-29 with my latest findings.

 I’ve written a small proof-of-concept that allows Boost to be consumed as C++20 modules.
-This article explains the design decisions I’ve made and some caveats I’ve found.
+This article explains the design decisions I’ve made and the caveats I’ve found.

 This prototype includes changes to the following Boost repositories: